baolongbk29/face_trainer/README.md

 # Face embedding trainer

 This repository contains the framework for training deep embeddings for face recognition.
-The trainer is intended for the face recognition exercise of the [Machine Learning for Visual Understanding](https://github.com/joonson/mlvu2020) course, but the flexible trainer can be used for any meta-learning task.
-This is an adaptation of the [speaker recognition model trainer](https://github.com/clovaai/voxceleb_trainer) described in [In defence of metric learning for speaker recognition](https://arxiv.org/abs/2003.11982).
+The trainer is intended for the face recognition exercise of the [Machine Learning for Visual Understanding](https://github.com/joonson/mlvu2020) course, but the flexible code can be used for any meta-learning task.
+This is an adaptation of the [speaker recognition model trainer](https://github.com/clovaai/voxceleb_trainer) described in [_In defence of metric learning for speaker recognition_](https://arxiv.org/abs/2003.11982).

 ### Dependencies
 ```